-The BlackOxygen company gets their fulvic acid from a peat bog in Ottawa Canada.
+The BlackOxygen company gets their fulvic acid from a peat bog in Ottawa, Canada.
 They are the only company permitted to sustainably harvest this area, which is said to be one of the most abundant sources of fulvic acids on Earth.

 Refunds and Money Back Guarantee

-BlackOxygen Organics comes with a 30-day window to get 100% of your money back if you are not satisfied.
+BlackOxygen Organics comes with a 30-day window to get 100% of your money back if you are unsatisfied.
 If you wait longer than 1 month, then the refund is 50% of the purchase price.
 Because the company is involved in multi-level marketing (network marketing), might this refund policy apply to distributors?
 That said, it should confer to customers who use the supplements too.

 The refund policy is not well laid out on the website.
-The Refunds Page does not contain phone numbers, email addresses, or physical addresses, or what procedure is to be followed to send the supplements back.
-To contact the company email them at Refunds@blackoxygenorganics.com or call the company at 613-218-4254.
+The Refunds Page does not contain phone numbers, email addresses, or physical addresses or what procedure is to be followed to send the supplements back.
+To contact the company, email them at Refunds@blackoxygenorganics.com or call the company at 613-218-4254.

 Update.
 The company is no longer in business.
 The website no longer appears active.

 Contact Black Oxygen Customer Service

-If you're searching for a review that tells you how to contact the company here it is:
+If you're searching for a review that tells you how to contact the company, here it is: